NixOS/rfcs/rfcs/0171-fetch-from-github.md

     - Potential for sources which are no longer available to be broken.
         - These can have their name manually set to "source" to perserve previous behavior.
         - Ideally source availability would be remedied with more appropriate methods.
 E.g. being made available.
-- "Interchangeability" with other fetchers is diminished as the derivation name is different
+- "Interchangeability" with other fetchers is diminished as the derivation name is different.
-    - In practice, fetchFromGitHub is never used in this way.
-It is generally the only fetcher, so there is never another FOD to dedupilicate.
+    - Since Nixpkgs 23.11, `sourceRoot` is required to be `src.name` or its sub-directrory when `src` is produced by `fetchzip`-based fetchers.
+This guarantees the interchangeability of these fetchers.
+    - For other fetchers, such as `fetchurl`, one can specify a relevant `sourceRoot` value alongside the new `src`.
 - Out-of-tree repositories may get hash mismatch errors
     - If the cause of the mismatch is staleness, this is good and working as intended
     - If the cause is non-determinism, this is frustrating.